 Monounsaturated fat ÷ total fat x 100 = Percentage of oleic acid

 You can find a short, but insightful post about understanding your label here.

 Final Tips on Substituting Olive Oil in Your Soap Recipe:

 - High oleic safflower oil and high oleic sunflower oil are very similar.

 - Rice bran oil is a popular substitute for olive oil in soap making.

 - Always buy your oils from a store that has a high turnover of inventory to increase your chances of getting fresher oil.

-- Consider innvesting in some rosemary oleoresin extract to mix in with your oils to help extend the shelf life.
+- Consider investing in some rosemary oleoresin extract to mix in with your oils to help extend the shelf life.
 It also helps prevent DOS.
 I’ve used it before and it does seem to help.
 A little goes a long way, so a small bottle will work for most soap makers.
 Here’s where I get mine.

 - The smaller amount of olive oil your recipe has, the easier it is to substitute.
-A 100% olive oil recipe is going to be crap if you substitute it with 100% soybean oil.
+A 100% olive oil recipe is going to be disappointing if you substitute it with 100% soybean oil.

 - If the SAP value is the same for any oil you are substituting, you shouldn’t have to run it through a lye calculator again.
 (Of course, it’s always a good idea anyway, just to double check.)